Fauna of Great Britain: Overview

 In most of Great Britain there is a temperate climate, with high levels of precipitation and medium levels of sunlight.
 Further northwards, the climate becomes colder and coniferous forests appear, replacing the largely deciduous forests of the south.
 There are a few variations in the generally temperate British climate, with some areas of subarctic conditions, such as the Scottish Highlands and Teesdale, and even sub-tropical in the Isles of Scilly.
-Plants have to cope with seasonal changes across the British Isles, such as in levels of sunlight, rainfall and temperature, as well as the risk of snow and frost during the winter.
+Animals have to cope with seasonal changes across the British Isles, such as in levels of sunlight, rainfall and temperature, as well as the risk of snow and frost during the winter.

 Since the mid 18th century, Great Britain has gone through industrialisation and increasing urbanisation.
-A DEFRA study from 2006 suggested that 100 species became extinct in the UK during the 20th century: about 100 times the background extinction rate.
+A DEFRA study from 2006 suggested that 100 species became extinct in the UK during the 20th century: about 100 times the background extinction rate, according to DEFRA in 2006.
 This has had a major impact on indigenous animal populations.
 Song birds in particular are becoming scarcer, and habitat loss has affected larger mammalian species.
 Some species have however adapted to the expanding urban environment, particularly the red fox, which is the most successful urban mammal after the brown rat, and other creatures such as common wood pigeon.